DJ Equipment For Beginners – 4 DJ Setups

 In case you want to spend big you might want to take a look for the best cd players on the market.

-Regardless your DJ mixer, there are many available options in the market.
+Regardless of your DJ mixer, there are many available options in the market.
 Since we are looking for a starter tool, the list has mainly 2-channel mixers but also budget friendly 4-channel.
 All mixers offer the ability to control equalizers (low/middle/high), with sound effects, microphone input, “record out” etc.

 Extra features to check when buying a DJ mixer